 September is PCOS Awareness Month, as well as self-care and self-improvement month.
 In the last 2 weeks, I have already discussed topics that relate to those.
-I also know I just wrote a post, not too long about PCOS and what I learned from TikTok.
-This week though I want to talk about how confusing PCOS is.
+I also know I just wrote a post, not too long ago about PCOS and what I learned from TikTok.

 There is no cure for PCOS.
 It is something you have to learn to manage and learn to reduce the symptoms.
 I got diagnosed back in 2017 and I have had my fair share of ups and downs these past 3 years.
 I am nowhere near where I want or need to be.